clarahoffmann/MachineLearning/GP_1D/ReadMe.md

   return(Sigma)
 }
 ```
+# Compute Covariance of Gaussian process and Posterior Distribution
 The respective elements of the covariance matrix are computed.
 The noise term $\sigma_y^2 = noise" is only added in the case of noisy observations.
 ```r
 # kernel elements